lrasata/infra-file-uploader/README.md

 - **Public access blocked** on the S3 uploads bucket to prevent unauthorized access.
 - **WAF** is attached to API Gateway to filter out bad traffic (bots, throttling, sql injection, etc.).
 It also blocks any unauthorised requests which do not contain required auth header.

+#### Secure access to presigned URL API

+To prevent unauthorized clients from requesting presigned upload URLs, the API Gateway endpoint is **not exposed directly**.

+Requests to the presigned URL endpoint are expected to go through **CloudFront**, which injects a secret header (`API_GW_AUTH_SECRET`) into each request.
+API Gateway validates this header and rejects any request that does not contain the expected value.

+This ensures:
+- The presigned URL API cannot be called directly from the public internet
+- Only trusted CloudFront distributions can access the endpoint
+- The secret never reaches the client

+As a future improvement, **Amazon Cognito** can be enabled optionally to add user-level authentication and authorization if stronger identity guarantees are required.

 ### Reliability